-Subject Assessment Tests
+Subject Challenge Tests

-There are Subject Assessment Tests which allow students to test out of a basic-level course.
+Challenge Tests allow students to test out of a basic-level course.
 The exams are not for credit but will allow students to take the next-level course in sequence.
 There is no fee for the first test.
 One retest is allowed, with a fee of \$20.00.
-Contact the Testing Center for available Subject Assessment Tests.
+Contact the Testing Center for available Challenge Tests.